ronkeizer/vpc/README.md

 vpc
 ===

-Create visual predictive checks, a commonly used diagnostic plot in pharmacometrics in R
+Create visual predictive checks, a commonly used diagnostic plot in pharmacometrics, in R

 ## Rationale